Abortion bans are bad for business, according to 180 CEOs

 They aren’t alone in their fight, as Netflix vowed to fight Georgia’s abortion ban in court and Disney said it would be “very difficult” to film in the state if the law passed.

 While some CEOs may see publicly taking a stance in favor of reproductive freedom as risky, many customers admire activist CEOs.
-A 2017 survey conducted by public relations firm Weber and Shandwick found that 47% of millennials and 28% of Gen Xers and boomers believe CEOs have a responsibility to speak up about issues that are important to society.
+A 2017 survey conducted by public relations firm Weber Shandwick found that 47% of millennials and 28% of Gen Xers and boomers believe CEOs have a responsibility to speak up about issues that are important to society.

 Additionally, as Fast Company reported, a recent survey found that about two-thirds of full-time employees over the age of 25 believe women’s reproductive freedom is key to their success in the workplace, and that companies should publicly show their support for women’s reproductive rights.
 In that same survey, 60% said they would be more loyal to a company that helped cover prenatal care, family planning, and abortion care.